groupdocs-conversion-cloud/groupdocs-conversion-cloud-java-samples/README.md

 + GroupDocs.Conversion Cloud SDK for Java.

-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your ClientId and ClientSecret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples